Unlock the potential of Scrag Town Forest in Waitsfield...

 The forest will...

-- enhance the attractiveness of Waitsfield to visitors and bolster our local economy, by providing expanded opportunities for outdoor recreation
+enhance the attractiveness of Waitsfield to visitors and bolster our local economy, by providing opportunities for four-season outdoor recreation.

-- increase access and the town’s sustainable management for timber and wildlife habitat
+allow the town’s sustainable management for timber and wildlife habitat.

 The forest will…